Read Our Cashplus Review

 Is a credit check made when applying for Cashplus?

 You may find it interesting to read from this Cashplus review that the company does not undertake a credit reference search on its applicants.
-So, even if you have defaulted on loans, are in arrears with your mortgage or are bankrupt you should be accepted.
+So, even if you have defaulted on a loan, are in arrears with your mortgage, have missed a payment on your credit card or have exceeded your overdraft limit on your current account with your present bank or are bankrupt you should be accepted.
 Undoubtedly, this is a positive benefit for many people in this situation.

 What does Cashplus provide?